Rumie/productSpecs/Rumie-Learn.md

 Created by Manav Chugh on Jul 08, 2020

-This document will provide you with details on Rumie-Learn [https://learn.rumie.org], and processes, specifications and parameters associated with the operation of the platform.
+This document will provide you with details on Rumie-Learn [https://learn.rumie.org], and processes, specifications and parameters associated with the operation and usage of this platform.

 **Introduction:**

-The Rumie Platform reflects Rumie’s newest solution for partners, expanding beyond traditional Rumie tablets to more versatile technology options that bring improved functionality to multiple devices such as computers, laptops, desktops, tablets, and smartphones.
+The Rumie Platform reflects Rumie’s newest solution for partners, expanding beyond traditional Rumie learning solutions to more versatile technology options that bring improved functionality to multiple devices such as computers, laptops, desktops, tablets, and smartphones.

 This solution will continue to bridge the learning and skills gap for learners around the world.